Visit go.depaul.edu/covid for COVID-19 updates and guidance.

 Homepage > Program Overview

-AI in Marketing: Beyond ChatGPT Course
+AI in Marketing: Hands-on Course

-AI in marketing is not just a growing field, but a game-changer that can transform the way businesses engage with their customers.
+Artificial Intelligence (AI) in marketing is not just a growing field, but a game-changer that can transform the way businesses engage with their customers.
 The explosion of popularity surrounding OpenAI's ChatGPT is just the beginning.
 There is a vast ocean of opportunities awaiting those who dare to explore the uncharted waters of AI in marketing.

 This six-week course, taught by James Moore, can be taken as a stand-alone course, and also fulfills one of the core requirements in DePaul’s Integrated Marketing Communications Certificate Program.